Johannes29/rust-obj-terminal-viewer/README.md

 Perspective transformations, rasterization, etc are coded by hand.
 The 3D object is displayed in the terminal with ascii-characters.

+## Getting started
+- Clone this repository.
+- Make sure Rust is installed.
+If not, [install it](https://www.rust-lang.org/tools/install).
+- `cd` into the cloned repository.

 ## Development

+Make sure to follow [Getting started](#getting-started) first.

 ### Running
 Run `cargo run -- PATH_TO_OBJ_FILE_HERE`.
 Replace `PATH_TO_OBJ_FILE_HERE` with